TheMatjaz/RangeForce/README.md

 - Validation of the length of an object, either within a [min, max] interval or exact length
 - Utility function to clip (limit) a value to fit within a range
-- Customizable name of the variable under validation for the error message
+- Customisable name of the variable under validation for the error message
+- Customisable exception type raised (defaults to RangeError)